esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 > ## Stack overflow
 >
-> Suppose you wrote a small code and want to give it to the rest of your research group.
+> Suppose you wrote a small code snippet and want to share it with the rest of your research group.
 > While writing the code you copied a couple of snippets from Stack Overflow.
 > What do you have to not get into trouble over copyright infringement?
 > > ## Solution